Matewoo/Matewoo/README.md

 ## `>my.interests()`

 - html & css is pretty nice
-- well, robotik kinda cool
+- well, robotik is kinda cool
 - piano and music too
 - yeah and formula one is also not bad